• Skip to primary navigation

 A candy heart science tray from an arial view.

-How long does this activity last for?
+How long does this candy heart science experiment last for?

 Depending on how much baking soda you have, it can go on and on and on.
 The reason is that baking soda and vinegar react when combined, but it’s not a one-and-done kind of thing.
 Even after the baking soda gets wet, it will continue to fizz when the vinegar is squirted on many times in a row!